kazurayam/KS_SendRequestWithRetryKeyword/docs/index.md

 The latter script repeats calling the former script for multiple times (actually 10 times).
 When I run the latter script, it always stops midway with a failure of the former script.
 Why the former Test Case script fails?
 Because the built-in `WS.sendRequest` keyword returns a ResponseObject with HTTP STATUS=500 to the caller when the naughty URL replied an error.

-### Problem: WS.sendRequest keyword is too fragile against Server error
+### Problem: WS.sendRequest keyword doesn’t care Server errors

 In the real world, some Katalon users developed WebService testing projects which make repetitive calls to `WS.sendRequest` keyword.
 For example, one has a project that makes 200 hundreds times of call to `WS.sendRequest`.